maanvisingh/ROS_Bot/README.md

 The ROS bot is a differential drive outdoor bot that navigates autonomously.
 It uses ROS(Robot Operating System) to combine all the functionalities of the bot.
 The initial motivation behind this project is to have a hardware model on which ROS can be implemented and navigation algorithms be tested.

 ## CAD
 The Computer-Aided Design was created on SolidWorks Fusion 360.
+The design is inspired from [TurtleBot3 Burger](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/).

 <img src="https://github.com/maanvisingh/ROS_Bot/blob/main/CAD.png" width="400" >